kenegozi/kenegozi.github.io/_posts/2006-09-07-inheritence-in-castles-activerecord.markdown

-And before you hit me with a big stick - I do know of ActiveRecordBase<T> . :) the above code is for demonstration purposes only, not to be Copy&amp;Pasted to your Brand-New-Best-Erp-Ever-Made-And-Will-Make-You-Rich
+And before you hit me with a big stick - I do know of ActiveRecordBase&lt;T&gt; . :) the above code is for demonstration purposes only, not to be Copy&amp;Pasted to your Brand-New-Best-Erp-Ever-Made-And-Will-Make-You-Rich